Corporate Entrepreneurship: Definition, Types, Examples & how it works

 In the greatest evolved styles of the enabler model, companies provide the following: clear standards for selecting which opportunities to follow, application rules for funding, decision-making clearness, both recruitment and retention of entrepreneurially minded employees, and, possibly above all, active support from senior administration.

 Google Inc. is the print child of the enabler model.
 Keval Desai, a Google program manager, describes his company in the following way.
-We’re really an internal ecosystem of entrepreneurs… sort of like the Valley ecosystem but inside one company.
+We’re an internal ecosystem of entrepreneurs… sort of like the Valley ecosystem but inside one company.
 At Google, employees are allowed to spend 20% of their time.
 For promoting their ideas to colleagues, assembling teams, exploring concepts, and building prototypes.

 If the team trusts it has a victor, it appeals to the Google Product Board for funding.
 Effective project teams receive support from the Google Product Strategy Forum to express their business models and set milestones.
 Importantly, Google applies no predetermined criteria or hurdle amounts to the projects.
 As long as a project seems to have potential and continues the interest of Google employees, it can remain.